10,95 €

 Produktbeschreibung

-A groundbreaking global exploration of the ideas that drove the American Revolution, showing how widespread revolutionary impulses were in the 18th century, shining a light on the defiance of marginalized peoples all over the world While the American Revolution is often celebrated as the birth of American "exceptionalism," award-winning historian Sarah M. S. Pearsall argues against the idea that the Founding Fathers had a unique claim on the revolutionary spirit.
-The thirteen colonies that became the United States, she reminds us, were not even half of the British colonies that existed in the 18th century.
-In this powerful history, Pearsall uncovers the insurgents, lovers, and dreamers in India, West Africa, North America, Europe, China, and West Indian islands who shaped the nature of American rebellion and nationhood.
-Each chapter plucks a keyword from the Declaration of Independence, finding its spark in a far-flung place.
-In a club in Edinburgh where women were first invited into philosophical conversations, she explores what the pursuit of happiness meant to women and men of all sorts.
-She traces how new forms of slavery provoked a novel emphasis on liberty which showed up in the New England poetry of Phillis Wheatley as well as in cries of "liberty or death."
-On a Kolkata street where Indians protested ruthless taxes, Pearsall finds a critique of oppressive imperial government that also galvanized Americans in their protests and parties against the tea of the English East India Company.
-In rural Germany, boy soldiers sent abroad to die for Britain complicate who can lay claim to being "civilized" in a brutal war.
-And in a Six Nations cornfield, we learn that security for one rising nation can mean grave threats to another.
-In this fresh and stirring history, Pearsall tells the extraordinary stories of Friends of Liberty from around the world, restoring these individuals to their rightful place in the story of the American Revolution and the nation it created.
+A groundbreaking global exploration of the ideas that drove the American Revolution, showing how widespread revolutionary impulses actually were in the 18th century, and shining a light on the defiance of marginalized peoples all over the world.
+While the American Revolution is often celebrated as the birth of American "exceptionalism," historian Sarah Pearsall argues against the idea that the Founding Fathers had a unique claim on the revolutionary spirit.
+The thirteen colonies that became the United States were just half of the British colonies that existed in the 18th century, and in this unique history Pearsall uncovers events and people in India, Scotland, Ireland, Georgia, Florida and the islands of the West Indies that had great bearing on the path of the American rebellion.
+Pearsall uses a clever organizing device, borrowing 13 ideals plucked from the Declaration of Independence, and finding the spark of each value in far-flung places.
+In a club in Edinburgh where women were first invited into philosophical conversations, she explores what the pursuit of happiness meant to married women and the enslaved.
+She traces the New England poetry of African-born Phillis Wheatley to a castle in Ghana where new forms of slavery created new ideas about liberty.
+On a Kolkata street where starving Indians protested ruthless taxes with their ebbing strength, Pearsall finds a critique of fair governement.
+In rural Germany, boy soldiers sent abroad to die for Britain complicate who can lay claim to principle in an uncivilized war.
+And in a Six Nations cornfield, we learn that security for one rising nation can mean extirpation for another.
+In this fresh and surprising history, Pearsall restores Friends of Liberty from around the world--women, South Asians, Native Americans, the enslaved-- to their rightful place in the American story.

 Dieser Download kann aus rechtlichen Gründen nur mit Rechnungsadresse in A, B, BG, CZ, D, DK, EW, E, FIN, F, GR, HR, H, I, LT, L, LR, NL, PL, P, R, S, SLO, SK ausgeliefert werden.